-- 1. The City Council/Agency/Authority hopes to conclude its public business by 10:00 P.M.
+1. The City Council/Agency/Authority/Commission hopes to conclude its public business by 10:00 P.M.
 Ordinarily, no new items will be taken up after the 10:00 P.M. cutoff and any items remaining will be agendized for the next meeting.
-The agendas have been prepared with the hope that all items scheduled will be discussed within the time allowed. - 2.
-Suisun City is committed to providing full access to these proceedings; individuals with special needs may call 421-7300. - 3.
-Agendas are posted at least 72 hours in advance of regular meetings at Suisun City Hall, 701 Civic Center Boulevard, Suisun City, CA. Agendas may be posted at other Suisun City locations including: - Suisun City Fire Station, 621 Pintail Drive, Suisun City, CA; - Suisun City Senior Center, 318 Merganser Drive, Suisun City, CA; - Joe Nelson Center, 611 Village Drive, Suisun City, CA; - Harbor Master Office, 800 Kellogg Street, Suisun City, CA.
+The agendas have been prepared with the hope that all items scheduled will be discussed within the time allowed.

-I, Donna Pock, Deputy City Clerk for the City of Suisun City, declare under penalty of perjury that the above agenda for the meeting of September 29, 2021 was posted and available for review, in compliance with the Brown Act.
+- 2. Suisun City is committed to providing full access to these proceedings; individuals with special needs may call 421-7300. - 3.
+Agendas are posted at least 72 hours in advance of regular meetings at Suisun City Hall, 701 Civic Center Boulevard, Suisun City, CA. Agendas may be posted at other Suisun City locations including: - Suisun City Fire Station, 621 Pintail Drive, Suisun City, CA; - Suisun City Senior Center, 318 Merganser Drive, Suisun City, CA; - Joe Nelson Center, 611 Village Drive, Suisun City, CA; - Harbor Master Office, 800 Kellogg Street, Suisun City, CA. - I, Kathleen Shrader, Administrative Assistant for the Recreation Department for the City of Suisun City, declare under penalty of perjury that the above agenda for the meeting of September 15, 2021 was posted and available for review, in compliance with the Brown Act.